ThirstyGit/web_blocks/README.md

 ### Message.
 This can be used with inputs.
 (Need to try others.)

 Inside a message-container class have the input first then the message class.
 Inside the message class, write whatever you want to be shown as a message.
+The message is initially invisible.
+Use the enabled class to show the message.

 You can use other classes as modifiers.
 This should be used along side message class.